-Cyber attacks show no signs of slowing down, and yet jobs for cyber security professionals are left unfilled — why?
-The short answer is that in-house cyber security expertise can be costly — but the long answer takes a bit more unpacking.
+Cyber attacks show no signs of slowing down, and yet jobs for cyber security professionals are left unfilled—why?
+The short answer is that in-house cyber security expertise can be costly—but the long answer takes a bit more unpacking.

 Making sure your company can access the cyber security resources it needs to defend its IT infrastructure can be costly.
 Finding experienced personnel to manage your cyber security strategy can be a challenging process.

-What’s more, cyber security is itself a complex science; threat detection alone requires multiple roles and skill sets coupled with years of experience analyzing threat behavior.
+What’s more, cyber security is itself a complex science; threat detection alone requires multiple roles and skill sets coupled with years of experience analyzing threat behaviour.
 Managing all this, along with the growing complexity of tech stacks, means that expertise comes at a premium.

 Let’s take a closer look at how businesses are responding to the rising costs of cyber security expertise, what’s behind it, and how you can access the resources necessary for continued peace of mind.

-Why is cyber security expertise so expensive?
+Why is cyber security expertise so costly?

 Once upon a time, securing a company meant investing in an antivirus license, putting up a firewall, and telling staff to use strong passwords.
 Cyber security was frequently delegated to a company’s IT team, who in turn would handle common issues as part of the regular workday.